learn more

 Output: QZ 2015/08

-<p>The observation of individual measured values and simple shape and position tolerances without material conditions can lead to the rejection of functional workpieces.
-Evaluation according to the maximum material principle as well as contour comparison with tolerance zone-dependent fitting offer possibilities for functional testing.
-This reduces scrap and makes Production more economical.</p>
+<p>Looking at individual measured values and simple shape and position tolerances without material conditions can lead to functional workpieces being rejected.
+Evaluation according to the maximum material principle and contour comparison with tolerance zone-dependent fitting offer possibilities for functional testing.
+This reduces rejects and makes production more economical.</p>

 File size: 1.56 MB